 We’re going to use the Monitoring the Future (MTF) Survey of high school seniors for this exercise.
 The MTF survey is a multistage cluster sample of all high school seniors in the United States.
 The survey of seniors started in 1975 and has been done annually ever since.
-To access the MTF 2015 survey follow the instructions in the Appendix.
+To access the MTF 2017 survey follow the instructions in the Appendix.
 Your screen should look like Figure 10-1.
 Notice that a weight variable has already been entered in the WEIGHT box.
-This will weight the data so the sample better represents the population from which the sample was selected
+This will weight the data so the sample better represents the population from which the sample was selected.

 MTF is an example of a social survey.
 The investigators selected a sample from the population of all high school seniors in the United States.
-This particular survey was conducted in 2015 and is a relatively large sample of a little less than 14,000 seniors.
+This particular survey was conducted in 2015 and is a relatively large sample of a little more than 12,000 seniors.
 In a survey we ask respondents questions and use their answers as data for our analysis.
 The answers to these questions are used as measures of various concepts.
 In the language of survey research these measures are typically referred to as variables.

 In exercise 9RM we used crosstabulation and percents to describe the relationship between pairs of variables in the sample.
 But we want to go beyond just describing the sample.
 We want to use the sample data to make inferences about the population from which the sample was selected.
 Chi Square is a statistical test of significance that we can use to test hypotheses about the population.
 Chi Square is the appropriate test when your variables are nominal or ordinal (see exercise 6RM).